 About Me

-I am a multimedia journalist in New York City who covers a range of inequality stories with the intersection of race, politics, culture, and public affairs.
-I graduated from Howard University in May of 2023 with a bachelor's in journalism and African-American Studies, and then from the Columbia Journalism School with my master's in 2024.
-Some of my professional experience includes as first, an editorial intern and currently a freelance reporter with the New York Amsterdam News, the oldest Black newspaper in New York, While at Howard, I served as a News & Politics Writer for The Hilltop newspaper.
-My passion for journalism stems from studying history and public speaking on issues relating to race, politics, and African American history.
+I am a digital reporter based in New York City covering topics, usually with an intersection of inequality, politics, business, education, culture, and public affairs.
+I graduated from Howard University in May of 2023 with a B.A. in Journalism and a minor in African-American Studies.
+A year later, I graduated from the Columbia Journalism School with my M.S.
+Some of my professional experience includes as an editorial intern and currently a regular contributing reporter with the New York Amsterdam News, the oldest Black newspaper in New York.
+My passion for journalism stems from a long-held passion for connecting communities and telling impactful stories about real people.
+As a student of Africana Studies and American history, I leverage this in my coverage of complex stories of race and politics.

 At Columbia, my master’s thesis examined the disparities that Black-owned media face in obtaining advertising revenue from corporations despite pledges to increase funding after 2020.